 - Stay home if anyone is sick.

-- Arrive prepared – know which facilities are open (change rooms, bathrooms, etc) and be sure to bring hand sanitizer or masks (when social distancing is not possible).
+- Arrive prepared – know which facilities are open (change rooms, bathrooms, etc.) and be sure to bring a hand sanitizer or masks (when social distancing is not possible).
 Try to bring your own drinking water.
 Be mindful that playground equipment won’t be cleaned and sanitized regularly.